Men's Health & Wellness

 The safety of Viagra is very good in most healthy men when correctly prescribed.
 It is, however, not safe for everybody.

-Should not take Viagra because you:
+You should not take Viagra if you:

 • Nitrates (nitroglycerin) or riociguat are used in the case of chest pain/PAH.